 Walking trails & routes

-There are plenty of walks and hikes to choose from in Courchevel and the 3 valleys in both summer and winter.
+There are plenty of walks and hikes to choose from in Courchevel and the three valleys in both summer and winter.
 Enjoy the summer alpine meadows and lakes, and head into the Avals Valley or Vanoise National park to soak up the views.

 We have compiled a list of hiking routes, ranging from very gentle village walks, to walks where you can enjoy the more challenging mountain hiking trails.
 The paths are normally very well sign posted and well maintained so you can set off on a number of trails feeling safe.